 Housing ready for summer in Rimouski?

-The Minister of Tourism and responsible for Bas-Saint-Laurent, Caroline Proulx, believes that the development of housing could be finalized by the end of summer 2022.
+The Minister of Tourism and responsible for Bas-Saint-Laurent, Caroline Proulx, believes that the development of housing might be finalized by the end of summer 2022.
 However, the mayor of Rimouski, Guy Caron, doubts it.
 He recalls that the convent of the congregation of the Sisters of Our Lady of the Holy Rosary is cited as a heritage building.
-I think it’s a process to be careful about. […] It must be ensured that all the elements of the conversion into social housing can be done according to the standards which must respect the heritage status“, he explains.
+I think it’s a process to be careful regarding. […] It must be ensured that all the elements of the conversion into social housing can be done according to the standards which must respect the heritage status“, he explains.